 He is 51, agile and extremely fit and over 2 and a half decade old in the charming world of Hollywood.
-Here he has made a name for himself pocketing some interesting array of roles in many a block-buster movies that he has literally owned stamping the trademark authority of those intense eyes and that calm voice for which he is so loved.
-Good looking and seemingly fresh as if he has just stepped out of a self-imposed exile of silence, this monk like actor continues to command headlines at an age where some of his contemporaries are done and dusted and are seen entering rehab facilities at the drop of a hat.
+Here he has made a name for himself pocketing some interesting array of roles in many blockbuster movies that he has literally owned stamping the trademark authority of those intense eyes and that calm voice for which he is so loved.
+Good looking and seemingly fresh as if he has just stepped out of a self-imposed exile of silence, this monk-like actor continues to command headlines at an age where some of his contemporaries are done and dusted and are seen entering rehab facilities at the drop of a hat.

 Keanu Reeves is that startling name in the fancy world of Hollywood movies where destinies are made and smashed over the weekend with the box-office collections and where the expectations of the leading men of Hollywood often see big movie stars taking to the bottle and to other needless addictions.
 He has been through all of that and yet hasn’t ever succumbed to the lust of either alcohol, recreational drugs and nor has his name been attached to any cheap page 3 rumor of having a torrid affair with any female that would shirk the actor’s head in shame.